jacobhjkim/TIL/random-thoughts/the-queens-gambit-2020.md

     <img src="./imgs/camera_thing.png" height=400>
 </p>

-Split diopter shot<sup>[2]</sup> contiains two focal points in a same shot.
+Split diopter shot<sup>[2]</sup> contains two focal points in a same shot.
 In the particular shot above, it is used to portray Beth's uneasiness and fear she has for Borgov.
-Pretty styilsh.
+Pretty stylish.

 #### Symmetry
 A lot of symmetry used in the show and it creates a certain atmosphere.